-When we lose the wonder of it all the creation around us, something in us begins to die slowly.
+When we lose the wonder of all the creation around us, something in us begins to die slowly.
 Jesus taught us to become like little children to understand and enjoy His kingdom.
 A child experiences the world as an extraordinary place to live.
-They have a keen sense of newness, excitement, and expectation about life.
+They have a keen sense of newness, excitement, and life expectations.
 The enchantment of stars dancing in the darkness at night captivates their minds.
 They lay beneath a tree during the day, looking up and imagining the branches reaching the sky.
 They dream of countless adventures of rescuing the damsel in distress or being the damsel rescued to live happily ever after.
-You believe everything is possible, for when you wish upon a star, your dreams will come true.
+You believe everything is possible, for your dreams will come true when you wish upon a star.
 (You are my Child)

-As we grow, we lose that sense of wonder, and the tree that reaches the sky becomes an ordinary tree in the grind of life.
-The stars at night fade away, and we lose the wonder of it all, and our spirit and soul face a harsh new reality.
+As we grow older, we lose that sense of wonder, and the tree that reaches the sky becomes an ordinary tree in the grind of life.
+Then, finally, the stars at night fade away, and we lose the wonder of it all, and our spirit and soul face a harsh new reality.
 The excitement wears off as we discover life is far different from what we expected, and we lose hope for our future.

-The world breaks our hearts, and we become indifferent, and before long, hear the words of King Solomon speak in our hearts that everything is meaningless.
-We question whether God cares for us, and we ponder whether life is worth living.
+The world breaks our hearts, and we become indifferent, and before long, we hear the words of King Solomon speak in our hearts that everything is meaningless.
+We question whether God cares for us and ponder whether life is worth living.
 We lose the wonder of it all as we suffer unbearable grief of unfulfilled expectations and tragic events that strike like an arrow aimed at our hearts.
-In despair, we bow our heads and contemplate, is there a God who loves me, and is there a reason to live.
-(We are all Broken, and that’s All Right)
+In despair, we bow our heads and contemplate, is there a God who loves us, and is there a reason to live?
+(We are all Broken, and That’s All Right)

 Our real struggle is thinking we will get answers to our questions about life.
-Why did this happen to my loved ones, and the most pressing question why did this happen to me?
-We subconsciously believe if we do our best to treat people right, serve God, love God, nothing devastating will ever happen to us.
-The sad truth is we suffer and die without adequate answers to satisfy our need to know why bad things happen to good people.
+Why did this happen to my loved ones, and why did this happen to me?
+We subconsciously believe if we do our best to treat people right, serve God, and love God, nothing devastating will ever happen to us.
+Yet, the sad truth is we suffer and die without adequate answers to satisfy our need to know why bad things happen to good people.

 Job did not let the unanswerable questions about the meaning of suffering and life destroy his hope and wonder about his life.
 In all of his pain and suffering, he still could be in wonder of the mystery and the opportunity to live life.
 Instead of becoming hopeless and angry because life didn’t turn out the way he expected, he learned to trust God, who holds everything together when our lives are falling apart.
 (Break Open and Blossom in Life)